Dujo46/MIMEKit/README.md

   guard FileManager.default.fileExists(atPath: pdfUrl.path) else {
-    // Code here to handle when !.fileExists(atpath:) throw MIMEError.writeError("File does not exist.")
+    // Code here to handle when !.fileExists(atpath:) throw MIMEError.readError("File does not exist.")
   }

   // Read your attachment as Data